At the end of the concert Archbishop of Wales, Cherry Vann, thanked Monmouth Male Voice Choir and Cwmbran Baroque Singers for their performance.

 Past Events May 15, 2026

 On Saturday 13th June we sang in Newport Cathedral as part of a fundraising joint concert with the excellent Monmouth Male Voice Choir.
-The audience filled Newport Cathedral and their ticket purchases, raffle tickets and donations all contributed to the Ty Mawr Convent’s Access for All plans. https://tymawrconvent.org/access-for-all/
+The audience filled Newport Cathedral and their ticket purchases, raffle tickets and donations all contributed to the Ty Mawr Convent’s Access for All plans. £2,600.00 was raised in aid of the project.

 Cwmbran Baroque Singers opened the concert with six pieces: Lift up your heads, O ye gates (Mathias), Can you hear me?
 (Hewitt Jones), For the beauty of the earth (Rutter), Tanzen und springen (Hassler), Verleih uns Frieden (Mendelssohn), Alleluia (Hagenberg).